matatk/landmarks/README.md

 -    `doc-prologue`
 -    `doc-toc` (is a landmark via `navigation`)

-Information for Web Authors, Designers and Developers
+Information for web authors, designers and developers
 -----------------------------------------------------

 As described at start of this document, landmarks can really help various people get a quick overview of your site, and navigate it much more effectively.
 This can save them *a lot* of time, so please consider implementing landmarks on your site; here is some information to help you do so...